Gyoneta/pokemonCardGame/README.md

 2 - i still need to learn how to style the page

 3 - the status are not matching when you play against the machine's card, which should happen (needs to be changed)

+4 - branch creater (called scalable) so i can study js' scalability, mind which branch you are, future gabe!